Analysis of the Word Lojong

 This is why Shantideva says in his chapter on patience:

 (VI.112) Thus, the Sage has spoken of the field of limited beings as well as the field of the Triumphant, (for) having made them happy, many have gone, thereby, to the far-shore of excellence.
 (VI.113) When the acquisition of a Buddha's Dharma (attainments) is equally due to (both) limited beings and the Triumphant, what kind of order is it that the respect shown to limited beings is not like that to the Triumphant?

 (V.80) When my eyes behold limited beings, I shall think, "Depending on them, I shall attain Buddhahood," and look with a sincere and loving manner.

-So, I think it can be helpful to meditate for a few minutes on what really is our attitude toward other beings.
+It can be helpful to meditate for a few minutes on our attitudes toward other beings.
 How do we actually regard them?
-Can we regard them with this type of attitude?
-I mean this is attitude-training.
-Whenever you see anyone, even a fly in your room, or a mosquito, do you have the attitude like what Shantideva said, “Depending on this being I shall attain Buddhahood.”
-Can you regard others like this, and feel inspiration from that?
+Can we regard them with this type of bodhichitta attitude?
+After all, this is attitude training.
+Shantideva said, “Depending on this being I shall attain Buddhahood.”
+Can we regard others like this and feel inspiration from that?
 It’s obviously very difficult.

-Try taking it one step further, to practice as we do in the sensitivity training, which is to look around the room with the attitude, “Depending on you, I can achieve enlightenment,” and that “This person is more valuable to me than a million euros.”
+For our meditation, let’s adopt the method of practice we do in the sensitivity training I developed.
+We look around the room at each person with the attitude, “Depending on you, I can achieve enlightenment.
+Because of that, you are more valuable to me than a million euros.”
 This is what the verse is asking us to do – and it is not at all easy, especially to feel this way with sincerity.
 But we try.
 If we can view others like this, it’s an incredible changing of attitudes.
 As I said, His Holiness the Dalai Lama is a very good example.
-Whenever he meets somebody – he is utterly filled with bliss and joy, as if he just came across a treasure.
+Whenever he meets somebody, he is utterly filled with bliss and joy, as if he just came across a treasure.

-And even if we can’t develop it toward everybody that we meet, which obviously we won’t be able to do in the beginning, if we can develop it at least with some people that we meet, that’s a start.
-It has to do with the attitude, it’s totally our attitude toward others – how we regard them.
+Obviously, in the beginning we can’t develop this kind of attitude toward everybody we meet.
+But, if we can develop it at least with some people, that’s a start.
+It really has to do with our attitude toward others and how we regard them.
 So please try this meditation by looking at each other.

-I think in doing this, we start obviously with the people that we know and meet in our everyday lives.
+We can start incorporating this bodhichitta attitude with the people that we know and meet in our everyday lives.
 With each of them, we might need to work with cleansing ourselves of a different negative attitude and developing a different good quality – patience with this one, love with that one, not getting angry at this one, trying to inspire that one, and so on.
 Practicing like this with each person is actually the way to achieve enlightenment.
-It’s by responding to them, and their needs, and how they are – this is how I develop myself further and develop these good qualities, getting rid of these shortcomings that you know, “Oh, I don’t care about you.”
-And then you could extend it to the people that you see on the U-Bahn (the subway) or to just anybody we see.
-By practicing in this way, we really start to value the other people, especially people that you really are able to help.
+It’s by responding to their needs and how they are that we develop ourselves further.
+Over time, we develop these good qualities and get rid of shortcomings such as thinking, “I don’t care about you.”
+Then, we can extend it to the people that we see on the U-Bahn (the subway) or to just anybody we see.
+By practicing in this way, we really start to value other people, especially people we are really able to help.

 What about the thought, “How precious…?”

-If we want to develop patience, because then I’ll get ten more points in our “collection of merit” or for everyone to consider us a good person, then sure that’s an egotistical motivation.
+If we want to develop patience with this person so that we’ll get ten more points in our “collection of merit” or for everyone to consider us a good person, then sure that’s an egotistical motivation.
 We sincerely want to be able to help this person just for their sake.
-I want to be able to help not just this person; I want to be able to help all beings.
-And in order to help all beings I need to develop compassion and patience, and the willingness to get involved with messy situations.
-“Like a swan plunging into a lotus pond,” Shantideva says – jump into the messy situations.
-So this person is precious because I think, “Oh my goodness, someone who’s suffering so much like that.
-I wish that I could really help such a person.”
-By truly wanting to develop compassion and bodhichitta, we discover that we first have to develop ourselves in order to really help them, I’m going to have to develop myself.”
+We want to be able to help not just this person; we want to be able to help all beings.
+In order to help all beings, we need to develop compassion and patience, and the willingness to get involved with messy situations.
+“Like a swan plunging into a lotus pond,” as Shantideva says, we are willing to jump into messy situations.
+This person is precious because we think, “There is someone who’s suffering so much, and I wish that I could really help such a person.”
+By truly wanting to develop compassion and bodhichitta, we discover that we first have to develop ourselves in order to really help others.